Skip to main content

 If you are already taking medicine for high blood pressure

 If you're already taking medicine to lower your blood pressure and want to try for a baby, talk to your GP or specialist first.
-They may want to switch you to a different medicine before you get pregnant.
+They may want you to switch to a different medicine before you get pregnant.

 This is because some medicines that treat high blood pressure may not be safe to take when you're pregnant.
 They can reduce the blood flow to the placenta and your baby, or affect your baby in other ways.